 Approval of the test candidate must include a complete understanding of the influence of the adjacent treatments to passivation of non-aluminium metallic coating within the process flow.
 This is to understand the influence of all processes representing the surface treatment 'system' including pretreatments and post-treatments.
 Evaluation of the technical feasibility of the test candidate for passivation of non-aluminium metallic coating should consider its behaviour in contact with different alloy substrates, as well as in combination with other supporting treatments within the system.
-Any change in these system variables may lead to irregular or unacceptable performance of the test candidate delivering passivation of non-aluminium metallic coating.
+Any change in these system variables may lead to irregular or unacceptable performance of the test candidate delivering passivation of non-aluminium metallic coating, and consequently impact or delay approval of the test candidate for different component designs.
 This scenario is a leading reason for the graduated implementation of test candidates in combination with different component/design families.
 Different designs exhibiting varying degrees of complexity have the potential to interact with elements of the treatment system differently and thus effect the performance of the test candidate.